satish5626/Bank-management-system/README.md

 Built a fully functional GUI application

-Learned how to handle real-time transactions securely
+Learned how to handle real-time transactions securely.